High-contrast H$\alpha$ imaging with Subaru/SCExAO+VAMPIRES: Abstract

 \section{Abstract}

 We present current status of H$\alpha$ high-contrast imaging observations with Subaru/SCExAO+VAMPIRES.
-Our adaptive optics correction at optical wavelengths in combination with (double) spectral differential imaging (SDI) and angular differential imaging (ADI) was capable of resolving a ring feature around omi Cet and detect the H$\alpha$ counterpart of jet around RY Tau.
+Our adaptive optics correction at optical wavelengths in combination with (double) spectral differential imaging (SDI) and angular differential imaging (ADI) was capable of detecting a ring-like feature around omi Cet and the H$\alpha$ counterpart of jet around RY Tau.
 We tested the post-processing by changing the order of ADI and SDI and both of the contrast limits achieved $\sim10^{-3}-5\times10^{-4}$ at $0.3^{\prime\prime}$, which is comparable to other H$\alpha$ high-contrast imaging instruments in the southern hemisphere such as VLT/SPHERE, VLT/MUSE, and MagAO.
-Current wavefront sensing and adaptive optics correction at optical wavelengths empirically depends on airmass and Subaru/VAMPIRES provides great opportunities for H$\alpha$ high-contrast imaging for northern hemisphere targets.
+Subaru/VAMPIRES provides great opportunities for H$\alpha$ high-contrast imaging for northern hemisphere targets.

 \keywords{exoplanet, high contrast, H$\alpha$, optics, data reduction}

 { \textbf{*}Taichi Uyama, \linkable{tuyama@ipac.caltech.edu} }

 \begin{spacing}{2}